powdr-labs/powdr/analysis/README.md

 -machine DifferentSignatures {
 // registers are removed and encoded as constraints
 -       reg pc[@pc];
+-
-// functions bodies are removed and the function id is set, see down below
+// the function bodies are removed and functions are assigned their function id.
+Their inputs and outputs are mapped to the relevant registers
 -       function identity x: field -> field {
 -               return x;
 -               // END BATCH
-// the latch and function id are set for virtual machines +machine DifferentSignatures(instr_return, _function_id) {
++machine DifferentSignatures(instr_return, _function_id) {
++       function identity<2> _input_0 -> _output_0 {
++
+// same here
+-       function one  -> field {
+-               return 1;
+-               // END BATCH
++       function one<3>  -> _output_0 {
++
+// same here
+-       function nothing {
+-               return;
+-               // END BATCH
++       function nothing<4> {
++
+// we introduce some constraints to help witness generation: they enforce that the first block is an execution of any function, and the second is the sink (infinite loop) on line `5` in the ROM.
+These will be removed in the near future.
 +       constraints {
 +               pol commit _function_id;
-// we introduce some constraints to help witness generation: they enforce that the first block is an execution of any function, and the second is the sink (infinite loop) on line `5` in the ROM.
-These will be removed in the near future.
 +               pol commit _sigma;
 +               pol constant _romgen_first_step = [1] + [0]*;
 +               _sigma' = ((1 - _romgen_first_step') * (_sigma + instr_return));
 +               (_sigma * (_function_id - 5)) = 0;
--       function one  -> field {
--               return 1;
--               // END BATCH
++       }
 +
-// we encode the virtual machine in constraints
 +       constraints {
 +               pol commit pc;
 +               pol commit _input_0;